Ricardo Gonçalves: Personal life

 Gonçalves appeared on a 1998 episode of Australian game show Wheel of Fortune.

 Gonçalves successfully auditioned for an Australian pop group called Sneaky Deep in 2000, and recorded a three-track demo CD with the group.
 However, he was let go from the group after approximately six months after being told his vocal abilities weren't developing enough.
 After Gonçalves left the group, they signed a publishing deal with Warner Music Australia but disbanded soon after.

 Gonçalves is known for his love of Eurovision and in 2018 was appointed as Australia's spokesperson for the 2018 Eurovision Song Contest, taking over from Lee Lin Chin.

-In 2012, Gonçalves argued that the Sydney suburb of Redfern should be split into two, allowing for the creation of a new suburb called "South Dowling."

 He is an Australia Day ambassador.